 Day 1: Winter Walks

 Begin your week of winter wonder by heading straight to the village of Lake Louise in the heart of the Canadian Rockies.
 Let the mountains – and the mountain people – give you a warm welcome with a locally-made tea from Laggan’s Bakery or the Trailhead Café.
 Bring your mug (better yet, an insulated cup or thermos) to take your tea out on the trails.
-Stretch your legs on the tree-lined path along the Bow River Loop or the iconic Lake Louise shoreline trail, where you’ll also find exquisitely carved ice sculptures if you visit in late January during the Ice Magic festival.
+Stretch your legs on the tree-lined path along the Bow River Loop or the iconic Lake Louise shoreline trail.

 Day 2: Snowshoeing in the Forest

 Wake up well-rested after a comfortable night at the Lake Louise Inn or Mountaineer Lodge and meet your guide from Great Divide Nature Interpretation.
 These guides are scholars of Mother Nature, and we’re confident in saying they’re some of the most intriguing characters you’ll meet in the Canadian Rockies.
 With snowshoes strapped to your feet, explore the serene snowy forest and learn about the flora and fauna that thrive here.

 Join the locals for dinner and a beer at the Lake Louise Village Grill & Bar.
 If you’ve truly caught the spirit of the mountains and aren’t ready to head indoors for the evening, the night sky above Lake Louise puts on a starry light show unlike any other.